Boundaries are hard. Especially at work. Especially in this current moment. Especially for folks in HR.

 “Businesses are historically organized to run as machines—a group of people operating as a system.
 But there are people in that organization,” Blueboard COO, Kevin Yip, explains in the webinar above.

-Remember: boundaries at work is a fairly recent conversation.
+Remember: setting boundaries at work is a fairly recent conversation.
 While part of boundary-setting is personal work, it’s important to acknowledge that some of this is systemic.
 Many of us are still working in corporate spaces that prioritize aggressive growth targets and revenue goals over people’s wellbeing.

 If this sounds familiar, part of your boundary work might be showing leadership that healthy boundaries are actually critical to sustainable work and long-term employee happiness—which impacts retention, engagement, and productivity.